Employee Resource Groups: Examples & Best Practices

 • Addressing potential conflicts or tensions within employee resource groups

 Careful planning and good communication can go a long way toward solving many of these issues—hopefully before they begin.
 Before they start operating, employee resource groups should have strong leadership backing, clear goals and protocols for inclusion and representation and processes for feedback and conflict resolution.
-Additionally, employee resource groups require individuals to step up and serve as ERG leaders, ensuring inclusivity and excellence for all participating employees.
+Additionally, affinity groups require individuals to step up and serve as ERG leaders, ensuring inclusivity and excellence for all participating employees.

 Enhance Your Employee Resource Groups with Chronus Software

 Employee resource groups are on the rise for good cause.
 They provide employees—especially those populations that traditionally have had greater challenges in the workplace—with a community where they can be themselves, build relationships, and receive support.
-For companies, employee resource groups offer an opportunity to promote DEI and increase employee engagement.
+For companies, employee-led groups offer an opportunity to promote DEI and increase employee engagement.
 The number of ERGs will only continue to grow as organizations and employees recognize their value.ERG Software ERG menu for employee participants

 Chronus ERG software helps companies to streamline their Employee Resource Group offerings while driving engagement and connection with: